 This model's blade stops spinning immediately, offering you precise control over how chopped your food it.
 This model did a good job at chopping almonds, tying for third place overall.
 The almonds weren't chopped as much as we would like but they weren't pulverized into dust like other models.
 This model didn't do the greatest when chopping carrots, earning one of the lowest scores.

 The size wasn't the most uniform, and the mix got a little over-chopped while trying to reduce the larger chunks to an appropriate size.
 This model's performance did recover slightly when it came to chopping onions.

 This food processor did about average, performing similarly to the Cuisinart Elite.
 The mixture was primarily uniform, though there were a handful of larger chunks thrown in.

 Our mixing metric consisted of making pizza dough, pie crust dough, and mayonnaise from scratch in each machine and comparing the results.
 The Cuisinart Custom performed about the same as chopping, earning it a 6 out of 10.
-The scores for each model in our mixing metric are in the graphic below.

 This model did a great job at making pizza dough, tying for the top-quality product with the Breville and the Cuisinart Elemental.
 This model was by far the fastest at mixing the dough, with no signs of a struggle from the motor.
 This model lacked a dough blade, but there were no apparent negative effects.
 Performance decreased slightly when we mixed pie crust dough in this machine.
 It would shoot flour out while mixing, failing to incorporate it and making dough that was a little less consistent than the KitchenAid models.